 - People never fully understand it and therefore fail to benefit from it.

-- It's too internally focused, almost completely ignoring macro-economic or competitive aspects of running a business.
+- It's too internally focused and almost completely ignores the macroeconomic or competitive aspects of running a business.

-The truth is that the Balanced Scorecard is an excellent tool that when properly implemented, and will likely benefit most organizations.
+The truth is that the Balanced Scorecard is an excellent tool and will benefit most organizations when implemented properly.

 How to Implement the Balanced Scorecard

 Before we dive into the detail of how to implement the Balanced Scorecard for your own organization, we need to take a look at what people so often get wrong.